 What are the signs and symptoms of a facial fracture?

-Signs and symptoms may depend on what part of the face is injured.
-Your child may have one or more of the following:
+Signs and symptoms depend on what part of your child's face is injured.
+Your child may have any of the following:

-- Problems with seeing, such as seeing double or limited eye movements.
+- Vision problems, such as double vision or decreased eye movement